codingburgas/2122-the-games--adventures-eight-final-project/README.md

 <h2 align = "center">⚙️ Download </h2> <br>

 1. You can download our project by pressing the green "Code" button. <br>
-2. You can put this link: https://github.com/codingburgas/2122-the-games--adventures-eight-final-project.git in CMD.
+2. You can put this code in CMD: git clone https://github.com/codingburgas/2122-the-games--adventures-eight-final-project.git